cursedlifeblessedlife/booruimages/README.md

 ## Features -

 - Displays Random Images from Danbooru-based sites.
-- Allows for Competent Image Resizing
+- Allows for Competent Image Resizing.

 ## Limitations -

-- Allows GIFs, but only a single frame is displayed.
+- Allows GIFs, but only the first frame is displayed.
-- Doesn't Display Videos.
+- Doesn't Display Videos or Audio.

 ## Installation and Setup -